tyh666/News-Recommendation-MIND/Code/README.md

 ## Preprocess
 - [x] remove stop words
   - not necessary
+- [ ] **currently we append the topic and subtopic at the tail of document, maybe at the front may be better?**
 - [ ] check the average length of title+abstract+vert
   - [ ] propotion > 200
   - [ ] propotion > 300